antzucaro/antzucaro.com/_posts/0211_baltimore_aquarium.markdown

 and an octopus.

 Going up a floor we went into the rainforest area, which was super humid for what we were wearing.
-We didn't see too many animals or birds there, which was a bit disappointing.
+We didn't see too many animals there, which was a bit disappointing.
+The one bird we did see had a piercing "fox call" that made us want to leave immediately.
 We did see an orange monkey and a sloth way up in the treetop, though.
 We moved on pretty quickly because we were so uncomfortable.